AguaClara/String-Digester/Trickling_Filter_report_1.md

 Unfortunately, these systems are also prone to clogging or blockage issues and similarly challenged by inconsistency of hydraulic load on the surface of the trickling filter.
 This is another area where there is huge potential for the team to increase the productivity of trickling filters. [(Sperling 2007)](https://www.iwapublishing.com/sites/default/files/ebooks/9781780402123.pdf)

-## Kinetics
+### Kinetics
 ### BOD Kinetic Model
-The trickling filter will be used as the second treatment in series with a UASB reactor.
  The assumptions of the trickling filter team is that the majority of BOD will be removed by the UASB reactor.
 Therefore the trickling filter will be mostly removing nutrients (i.e. Nitrogen and Phosphorus).
 The team could not find consistent literature on a kinetic model for the removal of nitrogen or phosphorus.
-Therefore, we are using a BOD kinetic model with the assumption that nutrient removal would be proportional to BOD removal.
+Therefore, we are using a common BOD kinetic model with the assumption that nutrient removal would be proportional to BOD removal.
 The most common kinetic model for trickling filters is the modified Velz Equation.

 The modified Velz Equation from [Logan et. al. 1987](http://www.jstor.org/stable/pdf/25043431.pdf?acceptTC=true):